Do chimpanzees have the right to life? | DW | 14.02.2022

 "It's the first time, globally, that an electorate got to vote on whether non-human primates should have basic rights," said Tamina Graber, head of the campaign for primates' rights at Sentience, the group that initiated the Basel referendum.

-Switzerland's animal welfare law says it aims to "protect the dignity and welfare of animals."
-But Graber says it does not offer sufficient protection to animals.
+Switzerland's animal welfare law aims to "protect the dignity and welfare of animals."
+But Graber said it does not offer sufficient protection to animals.

-The law, Graber says, places the interest of humans, no matter how small, over the interests of non-human primates, no matter how big.
+The law, Graber said, places the interest of humans, no matter how small, over the interests of non-human primates, no matter how big.

 -